athingmaker/NovaHub/README.md

 ## Goal

-**NovaHub** is intended to provide a polished, interactive website that can be hosted for free using platforms like **GitHub Pages**.
-It offers the flexibility to link different elements to suit your personal or project needs.
+**NovaHub** is intended to provide a polished, interactive website that's main purpose is to serve peoples interests. currently a work in progress
 ## Navigation

 - **Main Page**: Includes buttons and fancy text with smooth animations.